vda-lab/vda-lab.github.io/z02_portfolio.md

 ## :: Cosmopolitan Chicken Project ::

 Data-driven art in collaboration with Koen Vanmechelen.
 Check out this TEDxFlanders presentation by the artist covering our work.
+See [**here**]({{ site.baseurl }}/ccrp.html) for a more thorough description.

 ![Cosmopolitan Chicken Project]({{ site.baseurl }}/assets/cosmopolitan_picture.png)